frikkfossdal/fluffy-octo-potato/README.md

 # The Slicer

-The algorithms behind the slicer is mostly motivated by the work presented in this [paper.](http://www.dainf.ct.utfpr.edu.br/%7Emurilo/public/CAD-slicing.pdf)
+The algorithms behind the slicer is mostly motivated by the work presented in this [paper.](http://www.dainf.ct.utfpr.edu.br/%7Emurilo/public/CAD-slicing.pdf) In the paper, the authors claims that they have developed a slicing algorithm that is time-wise optimal compared to other slicing algorithms known in litterature.

 ![Overview](img/currentOverview.png)